-- 1 Day Expanded Maternity Leave Law, (iii) paid paternity leave under Republic Act No. - 2 8187, otherwise known as the Paternity Leave Act of 1996, (iv) Paid parental leave for - 3 solo parents under Republic Act No. 8972, otherwise known as the Solo Parents' - Welfare Act of 2000; (v) paid leave for victims of violence against women and their - 5 children under Republic Act No. 9262, otherwise known as the Anti-Violence Against - 6 Women and their Children Act of 2004, (vi) paid special leave due to surgery for any - 7 gynecological disorder, under Republic Act No. 9710, otherwise known as the Magna - 8 Carta of Women, and retirement pay, pursuant to Republic Act No. 7641. - 9 Domestic seafarers shall also be entitled to SSS, PhilHealth, and Employee - 10 Compensation Commission (ECC) benefits, HDMF or Pag-IBIG Fund, and other - applicable social protection in accordance with law, regardless of the benefits already - provided under a contract, CBA, or company practice or policy. - Sec.
-54. Employment Contract.
-There shall be an agreement in writing between - the shipowner and the seafarer, which shall include the following terms: - 15 (a) Seafarer's full name, date of birth, age, birthplace, permanent, and/or - 16 residential address; - 17 (b) Seafarer's Record Book Number, Seafarer's Identity Document Number; - 18 (c) Shipowner's name and address; - 19 (d) Place where and date when the seafarer's employment agreement is entered - 20 into; - 21 (e) Duration of the contract; - 22 (f) Point of hire; - 23 (g) Capacity in which the seafarer is to be employed; - 24 (h) Amount of the seafarer's salary, and the formula used for calculating the same; - 25 (i) Maximum hours of work and minimum hours of rest; - 26 (j) Wages and wage-related benefits, which shall include, but is not limited to, - overtime pay, holiday pay, vacation leave pay, premium pay, paid leaves, and - 28 13th-month pay, if applicable; - 29 (k) Compensation and benefits for occupational injury, illness, or death; - 30 (I) Social security and welfare benefits, including the compulsory insurance - coverage as provided under Republic Act No. 8042, as amended by Republic - Act No. 10022, otherwise known as The Migrant Workers Act;
+Domestic seafarers shall also be entitled to SSS, PhilHealth, and Employees' Compensation Commission (ECC) benefits, HDMF or Pag-IBIG Fund, and other applicable social protection in accordance with law, regardless of the benefits already provided under a contract, CBA, or company practice or policy.

+Sec.
+54. Employment Contract. - There shall be an agreement in writing between the shipowner and the seafarer, which shall include the following terms:

+- a) Seafarer's full name, date of birth, age, birthplace, permanent and/or residential address; - b) Seafarer's Record Book Number, Seafarer's Identity Document Number; - c) Shipowner's name and address; - d) Place where and date when the seafarer's employment agreement is entered into; - e) Duration of the contract; - 30 f) Point of hire;

+g) Capacity in which the seafarer is to be employed;

+- h) Amount of the seafarer's salary, and the formula used for calculating the same; - i) Maximum hours of work and minimum hours of rest;
-- 1 (m) Stipulations in case of rescues or other similar undertakings; - 2 (n) Separation pay and retirement pay, if applicable; - 3 (o) Reference to the CBA, if applicable; and

-4 (p) Other benefits in accordance with the law, company policy, or CBA.
+- j) Wages and wage-related benefits, which shall include, but is not limited to, overtime pay, holiday pay, vacation leave pay, premium pay, paid leaves, and 13th month play, if applicable; - k) Compensation and benefits for occupational injury, illness of death; - Social security and welfare benefits, including the compulsory insurance coverage as provided under Republic Act No. 8042, as amended by Republic Act No. 10022, otherwise known as "The Migrant Workers Act;" - m) Stipulations in case of rescues or other similar undertakings; - n) Separation pay and retirement pay, if applicable; - o) Reference to the CBA, if applicable; and - p) Other benefits in accordance with the law, company policy, or CBA.